-Canada suspect in cop killings had prior mental health call
+Police believe suspected cop killer shot Pizza employee, too

 “Immediately upon arriving at the suite, both constables were shot multiple times by the 16-year-old male, and were immediately incapacitated.
 A struggle reportedly ensued between the mother and son over the firearm, and the suspect shot his mother before turning the firearm on himself, taking his own life.
 The father was not physically injured during the shootings.”

-Police said the mother remained unresponsive in hospital and had not yet been talked to.
+Police said the mother remained unresponsive in a hospital and had not yet been talked to.
 The father is cooperating in the investigation, police said.

-Police identified the deceased officers as Travis Jordan, 35, who had been with the Edmonton force for 8 1/2 years, and Brett Ryan, 30, an officer for 5 1/2 years.
+Police identified the dead officers as Travis Jordan, 35, who had been with the Edmonton force for 8 1/2 years, and Brett Ryan, 30, an officer for 5 1/2 years.

 Edmonton police are also investigating a shooting earlier in the week at a nearby Pizza Hut.
 It is not known whether that is related.

-The killings are the first for the Edmonton Police Service since an officer was shot to death in 2015.
+The killings were the first for the Edmonton Police Service since an officer was shot to death in 2015.
 Before that, an officer was fatally shot in 1990.